LauraPiv/CNN-DogXWolf/README.md

 This will open a web interface in your browser.
 Navigate to the notebook file `(.ipynb)` that contains your CNN code.

 5. **Run the Notebook Cells In Order**
+   - Imports
+   - Reading Data
+   - Training Data and Show
+   - Training & Testing data for Work
+   - Initialize the model
+   - Classifying New Photos

+6. **URL´s**
+   Do not forget to change for the right path

-6. **Make Custom Predictions:**
+7. **Make Custom Predictions:**
 At the end of the notebook, there should be a module that allows you to upload a photo.
 Use this section to test the model with your own images of wolves or dogs.
 The code will display whether the image is classified as a wolf or a dog, along with the prediction accuracy.

-7. **Aditional Notes:**
+8. **Aditional Notes:**
-Depending on your code, you may need to adjust the file paths or the hyperparameters of the neural network.
+Make sure all libraries are imported.

 **[PT-BR]**
 Siga estas etapas para executar o código da CNN para classificar imagens de lobos e cães: